davidgiven/cpm65/README.md

 bytecode compiler and interpreter, which is © 1978-2021 Niklaus Wirth, Mark Rustad and Hans Otten and is available under the terms of the MIT license.
 See `third_party/pascal-m/LICENSE` for the full text.

+`third_party/dwarfstar` contains DwarfStar, which is © 2024 by Ivo van Poorten and is available under the terms of the BSD 2-Clause License.
+See `third_party/dwarfstar/LICENSE` for the full text.

+`third_part/zmalloc` contains a copy of zmalloc, which is © 2024 by Ivo van Poorten and is available under the terms of the 0BSD License.
+See `third_party/zmalloc/LICENSE` for the full text.